EUs Borrell Urges Russia Not To Intervene In Belarus - UrduPoint

 As EU foreign ministers meeting in Berlin discussed the crisis, President Alexander Lukashenko -- facing unprecedented protests calling for him to quit -- accused the West of trying to topple him in order to weaken Moscow.

-The EU has rejected the official results of an August 9 president poll in Belarus, which saw Lukashenko re-elected with 80 percent of votes, and is preparing sanctions against his regime for ballot fraud and a violent crackdown on opposition protesters.
+The EU has rejected the official results of an August 9 presidential poll in Belarus, which saw Lukashenko re-elected with 80 percent of votes, and is preparing sanctions against his regime for electoral fraud and a violent crackdown on opposition protesters.

-Putin on Thursday pledged to send in his military to stabilise Belarus after weeks of huge demonstrations calling for Lukashenko, often dubbed "Europe's last dictator", to quit and hold new elections.
+Putin on Thursday said he stood ready to send in his military to stabilise Belarus after weeks of huge demonstrations calling for Lukashenko, often dubbed "Europe's last dictator", to quit and hold new elections.

 "I have heard many times from Russia the mantra that this is a domestic internal affair for Belarus and they do not want external interference.
 I suppose it's also valid for themselves," EU foreign affairs high representative Josep Borrell said.